 After his enlightenment, the Buddha went to the Deer Park near the holy city of Benares and shared his new understanding with five holy men.
 They understood immediately and became his disciples.
 This marked the beginning of the Buddhist community.
 For the next forty-five years, the Buddha and his disciples went from place to place in India spreading the Dharma, his teachings.
 Their compassion knew no bounds; they helped everyone along the way, beggars, kings and slave girls.
 At night, they would sleep where they were; when hungry they would ask for a little food.
 Wherever the Buddha went, he won the hearts of the people because he dealt with their true feelings.
 He advised them not to accept his words on blind faith, but to decide for themselves whether his teachings are right or wrong, then follow them.
 He encouraged everyone to have compassion for each other and develop their own virtue: “You should do your own work, for I can teach only the way.”

 Once, the Buddha and his disciple Ananda visited a monastery where a monk was suffering from a contagious disease.
 The poor man lay in a mess with no one looking after him.
 The Buddha himself washed the sick monk and placed him on a new bed.
 Afterwards, he admonished the other monks: “Monks, you have neither mother nor father to look after you.
 If you do not look after each other, who will look after you?
 Whoever serves the sick and suffering, serves me.”
 After many such cycles, if a person releases their attachment to desire and the self, they can attain Nirvana.
 This is a state of liberation and freedom from suffering.

 The three trainings or practices These three consist of:

 The first two paths listed in the Eightfold Path, described below, refer to discernment; the last three belong to concentration; the middle three are related to virtue.

 THE FOUR NOBLE TRUTHS The Buddha’s Four Noble Truths explore human suffering.
 They may be described (somewhat simplistically) as:

 The five precepts These are rules to live by.
 They are somewhat analogous to the second half of the Ten Commandments in Judaism and Christianity — that part of the Decalogue which describes behaviors to avoid.
 However, they are recommendations, not commandments.
 Believers are expected to use their own intelligence in deciding exactly how to apply these rules:

 THE EIGHTFOLD PATH

-The Buddha’s Eightfold Path consists of:
+The Buddha’s Eightfold Path consists of: Panna: Discernment, wisdom: